hyperledger-archives/composer/packages/composer-website/jekylldocs/installing/installingindex.md

 If you want a more guided "Getting Started" experience, see our [Tutorials and Getting Started guides](../tutorials/tutorialindex.html).

+After installing, create a connection profile to connect to a running {{site.data.conrefs.hyperledger_fabric_full}} instance.
+See [creating a connection profile](../installing/createconnectionprofile.html)

 ---

 ## Related Links